-The Organization has adopted FASB Accounting Standard Codification (FASB ASC) 958-205.
+The Organization has adopted FASB Accounting Standard Codification (FASB ASC) 958-205, "Presentation of Financial Statements."
 Under the standard, the Organization is required to report information regarding its activities according to three classifications of net assets: unrestricted, temporarily restricted, and permanently restricted.